1 year full-time,

 You'll complete a 15,000-20,000 word dissertation as part of your own specialist research project.
 You'll also have the opportunity to present your research as it progresses to a wider audience as part of our dissertation workshops.

 The teaching has been really good.
-The staff are all research active so when they're lecturing they feed their own research into the lecture, tutorials and everything.
+The staff are all research active so when they're lecturing they feed their own research into the lectures, tutorials and everything.
 It's interesting to hear about the real life applications of theory and knowledge.Caitlin, MRes Social Policy

 The Department has one of the largest concentrations of social policy research in the UK.
 In the 2014 Research Excellence Framework we were ranked third in the UK for overall research performance and joint first for the impact of our research.
 Graduate students have access to staff, projects and research across a wide range of social policy areas and the Department is home to many internationally renowned research centres, including: